Warhammer 40,000: Dawn of War II: Skirmish

-The Last Stand
+"The Last Stand"

-On October 14, 2009, Relic released a new game mode for Dawn of War II, called "The Last Stand".
-Players take control of either a Space Marine Captain, an Eldar Farseer or an Ork Mekboy, and co-operate with two other players in order to take on waves of AI controlled units.
-With the release of Chaos Rising, the Tyranid Hive Tyrant and Chaos Space Marine Sorcerer were also made playable.
-As the players play, they gain experience points which unlocks 'wargear' for their character.
-This was further improved with the release of Retribution which added an Imperial Lord General to the fray.
-A new DLC emerged giving players a chance to use the Shas'O Tau commander.
-Later on in March 2016 a brand new DLC was announced and released as part of a 5th birthday in which the Necron Overlord became playable.
+On October 14, 2009, Relic released a new cooperative survival mode for Dawn of War II, called "The Last Stand".
+Each player takes control of either a Space Marine Captain, an Eldar Farseer or an Ork Mekboy, and co-operates with two other online players in order to take on 20 waves of AI-controlled enemy units inside an arena named "The Bloodied Colosseum", with the final wave being a daemonic horde led by a Chaos Lord and three doppelgängers of the players' characters from Wave 16.
+With the release of Chaos Rising, the Tyranid Hive Tyrant and Chaos Sorcerer were also made playable.
+This was further improved with the release of Retribution on March 1, 2011, which added an Imperial Lord General to the selection, as well as a second Chaos-themed arena map called "The Anvil of Khorne", where there are no doppelgängers in Wave 16 and the final wave is the elite Blood Ravens Third Company led by Captain Gabriel Angelos, the original protagonist from Dawn of War.
+A new purchasable DLC emerged on October 20, 2011 giving players a chance to use the T'au Shas'O Commander.
+Later on in March 2016, a brand new DLC was announced and released as part of a 5th birthday of Retribution, in which the Necron Overlord became playable.

+As the players play through the enemy waves, they can unlock different wargears that grant power-ups and new special attacks for their characters when equipped, by gaining enough experience points, fulfilling certain gameplay criteria, or purchasing DLCs via Steam.
+The game also provides a collection of palette swaps that the players can choose to customize their characters' gameplay presentation to an extent, similar to the figure painting in the original tabletop fandom.